knewplay/book-programming-essential/toolset/tools.md

 If you are working alone, a branch enables you to try something out and easily revert your code back to the beginning simply by switching back to the main branch.
 When working with others, if everyone works in their own branch, they can save work on their part in isolation without affecting their teammates.

-> Recourses: For specific commands around branching, [read this](https://www.atlassian.com/git/tutorials/using-branches).
+> **Resources:** For specific commands around branching, [read this](https://www.atlassian.com/git/tutorials/using-branches).
 Furthermore, you may want to switch between different branches.
 To do that, [read this](https://www.atlassian.com/git/tutorials/using-branches/git-checkout).

 ### Merging